huggingface/blog/time-series-transformers.md

 Note that the model is returning a loss.
 This is possible as the decoder automatically shifts the `future_values` one position to the right in order to have the labels.
 This allows computing a loss between the predicted values and the labels.

-Also note that the decoder uses a causal mask to not look into the future as the values it needs to predict are in the `future_values` tensor.
+Also, note that the decoder uses a causal mask to not look into the future as the values it needs to predict are in the `future_values` tensor.

 ## Train the Model